twidi/django-adv-cache-tag/README.md

 So if you like the principle of a unique key for a given template for a given object/user or whatever, be sure to always use the same arguments, except the last one, and activate the `ADV_CACHE_VERSIONING`.

 Note that we also manage an internal version number, which will always be compared to the cached one.
 This internal version number is only updated when the internal algorithm of `django-adv-cache-tag` changes.
+But you can update it to invalidate all cached templates by adding a `ADV_CACHE_VERSION` to your settings (our internel version and the value from this settings will be concatenated to obtain the real used internal version)

 #### Settings

-`ADV_CACHE_VERSIONING`, default to `False`
+`ADV_CACHE_VERSIONING`, default to `False` `ADV_CACHE_VERSION`, default to `""`

 #### Example